Layer-wise Adaptive Model Aggregation for Scalable Federated Learning: Background

 FedAvg is a basic algorithm that solves the above minimization problem.
 As the degree of data heterogeneity increases, FedAvg converges more slowly.
 Several variants of FedAvg, such as FedProx, FedNova, and SCAFFOLD, tackle the data heterogeneity issue.
 All these algorithms commonly aggregate the local solutions using the periodic full aggregation scheme.

 \textbf{Model Discrepancy} -- All local SGD-based algorithms allow the clients to independently train their local models within each communication round.
-The variance of stochastic gradients and heterogeneous data distribution can lead the local models to different directions on parameter space during the local update steps.
+Thus, the variance of stochastic gradients and heterogeneous data distributions can lead the local models to different directions on parameter space during the local update steps.
 We formally define such a discrepancy among the models as follows.

-where $m$ is the number of clients, $\mathbf{u}$ is the synchronized model, and $\mathbf{x}^i$ is client $i$'s local model.
+where $m$ is the number of local models (clients), $\mathbf{u}$ is the synchronized model, and $\mathbf{x}^i$ is client $i$'s local model.
 This quantity bounds the difference between the local gradients and the global gradients under a smoothness assumption on objective functions.
+Note that, even when the data is independent and identically distributed (IID), there always exist a certain degree of model discrepancy due to the variance of stochastic gradients.